geomstats/geomstats/docs/contributing/index.rst

    email to the committers.
 You may want to consider sending an email to the mailing list hi@geomstats.ai for more visibility.

+#.
+Repeat 3. and 4. following the reviewers requests.

 It is often helpful to keep your local feature branch synchronized with the latest changes of the main geomstats repository.
-If there are only a few new commits in the master branch, use:
+Bring remote changes locally:

     .. code-block:: bash

       $ git checkout master
       $ git pull upstream master

-Subsequently, you might need to solve potential conflicts.
-If it's been a while since you've last updated your branch, it might be easier to merge the master branch into yours:
+And then merge them into your branch:

     .. code-block:: bash

       $ git checkout <branch-name>
-      $ git merge upstream/master
+      $ git merge master

 .. note::
    Refer to the